 - Origins Available:

 Noble surnames, such as Barrio, evoke images of the ancient homeland of the Spanish people.
 The original bearer of the name Barrio, which is a local surname, once lived, held land, or was born in Spain.
 Local names originally denoted the proprietorship of the village or estate.
 The surname Barrio originally derived from the Spanish word Barrera which referred to a barrier and denoted that the family originally lived beside a gate or fence.

 The surname Barrio was first found in Castile, an important Christian kingdom of medieval Spain.

-Important Dates for the Barrio family
+Early History of the Barrio family

 This web page shows only a small excerpt of our Barrio research.
 Another 78 words (6 lines of text) covering the years 1274, 1625 and 1701 are included under the topic Early Barrio History in all our PDF Extended History products and printed products wherever possible.